ssb22/adjuster/README.md

 `--no-allow-overlaps`
  : Cancels any earlier `--allow-overlaps` option in Makefile variables etc

-`-P`, `--primitive`
- : Don't bother with any overlap or conflict checks at all, just make a rule for each word.
-The resulting parser is not likely to be useful, but the summary might be.

-`--no-primitive`
- : Cancels any earlier `--primitive` option in Makefile variables etc

 `-y`, `--ybytes=`
  : Look for candidate Yarowsky seed-collocations within this number of bytes of the end of a word.
 If this is set then overlaps and rule conflicts will be allowed when seed collocations can be used to distinguish between them, and the analysis is likely to be faster.
 Markup examples that are completely separate (e.g. sentences from different sources) must have at least this number of (non-whitespace) bytes between them.